Shahid-codr7/SMS-spam-Detector/README.md

    - Hyperparameter tuning is performed to optimize the chosen model.

 5. **Evaluation**:
-   - The model is evaluated on a test set using metrics like accuracy, precision, recall, and F1-score.
+   - The model is evaluated on a test set using metrics like accuracy & precision.
    - A confusion matrix is created to visualize the performance.

 6. **Deployment**: